LK4D4/lk4d4.darth.io/content/posts/streak.md

     ./docker-stress -c 50 -t 5

-Here 50 clients trying to run containers which will alive for five seconds.
+Here 50 clients are trying to run containers, which will alive for five seconds.
-`docker-stress` use only `docker run` jobs for testing, so I prefer to run in parallel sort of:
+`docker-stress` uses only `docker run` jobs for testing, so I prefer also to run in parallel sort of:

     docker events